zerozeropt/prosebot/README.md

 - European Portuguese
 - Spanish

 However, new languages can be added by the community.
-On how to add new languages to the system, please read the following [tutorial](https://github.com/zerozeropt/prosebot/wiki/How-to-add-a-new-language).
+Please read the following [tutorial](https://github.com/zerozeropt/prosebot/wiki/How-to-add-a-new-language) on how to add new languages to the system.

 # The components

 The Prosebot system is composed of the following components as depicted [here](https://github.com/zerozeropt/prosebot/wiki/prosebot/Architecture):
 - Prosebot (generator and validator): the PHP natural language generator and templates validation algorithm;
 - Prosebot Editor: a copy of the template files and API for their management;
-- Templates Management Platform: a React JS user-friendly interface for helping with the management of the templates.
+- Templates Management Platform: a React JS user-friendly interface for helping manage of the templates.

 # Get started